A Hopeless Ramen-Tic

 K-dramas Are The Best 10 Out Of 10 Experience One Could Hope For

-They stare into each other’s thoughts, each trying to guess what the other is thinking.
+They stare into each other’s eyes, each trying to guess what the other is thinking.
 It’s a scene that plays out in “Crash Landing On You.”
 The girl, Yoon Se-ri, has a sly smile painted on her lips as she realizes she’s won.
 On the other hand the boy, Ri Jeong-hyeok, a North Korean soldier, wears an expression that is a mix of frustration and curiosity as he stands as still as possible for the fear of disrupting the land mine planted under his foot.
 Yoon Se-ri takes off running in the wrong direction, finding herself on the bumpy road to true love.

 Had I been told two years ago that I would soon be craving ramen, making fingers hearts and obsessing over Korean idols, I would have thought you were crazy.
 Yet, after I watched my first K-drama, the popular show “Crash Landing On You” on Netflix, my life changed.
 It was absolutely amazing.
 One second tears glistened in my eyes, the next my stomach hurt from laughter, other times I was curled up in a ball, tense.
 The full 10 out of 10 experience one could hope for.